unitaryfoundation/ucc-bench/README.md

 By default, if an individual benchmark in the suite fails for some reason, an error will be printed but the remaining benchmarks will run and save their results.
 To fail the entire run on a single benchmark failure, set the `--strict` flag.

+> [!NOTE]
+> An earlier version of `ucc-bench` did not use subcommands.
+For now, you can still invoke as `uv run ucc-bench <spec.toml>` but is deprecated; please migrate to `ucc-bench run <spec.toml>`.

+### `ucc-bench list` - List Available Components

+The benchmark configuration files may specify known compilers, target devices, observables, output metrics, etc. For example, when adding a compiler to the benchmark specification, you reference it via it's registered name (e.g. `ucc`).

+To know what options are available for each category and the names, you can can run `ucc-bench list` to print them to stdout.
+See the help option for the `list` subcommand to see ways to filter that output to a specific component type.

 ### Common Workflows

+The sections below outline common workflows around creating, updating and extending benchmark capabilities.

 #### Adding a New Compiler
 To make a new compiler available for benchmarking: